This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 Planning a Thanksgiving menu can feel like a daunting task, but it doesn’t have to be!
 Before you panic, let me help.
-Together we will break down the most important elements so that you can create the perfect traditional Thanksgiving menu for your gathering, whether you are hosting for just yourself or for the whole family.
+Together, we will break down the most important elements so that you can create the perfect traditional Thanksgiving menu for your gathering, whether you are hosting for just a couple or for a whole crowd.

 1. The main entree